nicolacimmino/PLC-14500/assembler/programmers_guide.md

 familiarize with elements specific to the board and toolchain.

-I suggest you get familiar with the Motorola "MC14500B Industrial Control Unit Handbook" that provides a plethora of information on the processors itself and on its programming model.
+I suggest you get familiar with the Motorola "MC14500B Industrial Control Unit Handbook" that provides a plethora of information on the processor itself and on its programming model.
 In particular, you can find there sections on how to implement conditionals and how to unleash all the power of the `IEN`/`OEN` instructions for conditional loops.

 Some ideas of programs you might want to try to write, in no particular order:

 * Motorized gate with limit switches on open/closed and an obstruction sensor that will cause the gate to re-open.
 * A two floors goods lift, with UP/DOWN buttons, sensors to ensure the doors are closed and floor switches
-* A motor START/STOP controller with a overcurrent protection switch that will prevent restarting the motor for a certain time if triggered
+* A motor START/STOP controller with an over-current protection switch that will prevent restarting the motor for a certain time if triggered
-* A delayed on timer for a bathroom fan, so that the fan only starts after some delay after the lights are on
+* A delayed on timer for a bathroom fan, so that the fan only starts after some delay after the lights are on and keeps running for some time after the lights have been switched off